LucasDelfino92/morrowindsharp/addon.md

 Replaces the standard wooden chests in Nordic Tombs with a unique model that blends in better with the environment.

 [**Nordic Chest Replacer ESP Replacer**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Nordic%20Chest%20Replacer%20ESP%20Replacer.7z)
-Forwards PfP fixes to the plugin.
+Forwards Patch for Purists fixes to the plugin.

 [**Trackless Grazeland**](https://www.nexusmods.com/morrowind/mods/44194)
 Removes the track textures and road markers from the Grazeland to align with in-game dialogue.